Jorhat Institute of Science and Technology: Computer lab

 The college has a modern computational laboratory with the facilities of many branded PCs connected with each other through LAN.
 Each core department has its own computing facilities.

 Hostels

-At present JIST has three boys' hostels and two girls' hostel.
-The total strength of the boys' hostels is 240 and that of the girls' hostel is 100.
-Construction of a new girls' hostel is likely to be started.
+At present JIST has two boys' hostels and two girls' hostel.
+The total strength of the boys' hostels is 240 and that of the girls' hostel is 150.
+Construction of a new hostel is likely to be started.
 Private hostels and accommodations are also available near the institute campus.

-JORBIM Boys' Hostel I is for both B.Sc. and B.Tech students while JIST Boys' Hostel II accommodates only B.Tech students.
-JIST Boys' Hostel III is for accommodating M.Tech students while the Girls' Hostel has female students of all courses.
+CAFES Boys' Hostel and New Girls' Hostel are only for 1st year students.

+All the hostels are connected with WI-FI wireless network with 24 x 7 internet facility.

 Library

 JIST has a well-maintained library with more than 11,000 books on different subjects (curriculum and non-curriculum) catering to the needs of the students and teachers.
 The library is also furnished with scientific journals, monthly magazines and daily newspapers for in-house reading.